Momentary lapses of reason? Skating away? Learning to fly? Naaah ... just too old to rock'n'roll, too young to ...

 C'est magnifique, mais ce n'est pas la guerre!

-to defend the awe-inspiring target of 83, said something on the lines of "Let's try and get as many wickets as possible".
+Back in the Dark Ages before Channel Nine and stump-vision, Western Australia had a bad day at the office.
+Their captain, leading the team onto the field to defend the awe-inspiring target of 83, said something on the lines of "Let's try and get as many wickets as possible".
 Upon which his young tearaway fast bowler glared at him and asked "What's wrong with f***ing winning?"

 His name, of course, was Dennis Keith Lillee.
 He took 8 wickets that day.
 Western Australia won.